therealadityashankar/changy/README.md

 # changy!
-## run tasks when files change
+run tasks when files change

+# usage
 uses a .changy file

-run it using changy,
-a minimum of 5 seconds of delay(by default) that is required between tasks for changy to detect there has been a file change
+run it using the `changy` command, a minimum of 5 seconds of delay(by default) that is required between tasks for changy to detect there has been a file change

+# installation
+- clone this repository
+- alias changy to changy.py of this repo

 ## contents of .changy